Enjoying our puzzle hints?

 Several words in today's puzzle have multiple meanings or obscure definitions that can throw you off.
 Here's what each one means in the context of this Connections grid.

-Definition: a testing environment for software or ideas
+Definition: a place for testing ideas

 Why it's tricky: can also refer to a children's play area